 Reforestation of Northern Brazil

 - Location: Brazil

-The Maísa REDD+ project protects and restores over 6,100 hectares of forest within the “Amazon Deforestation Arc,” an area where close to 75% of forest cover has been deforested or degraded.
-Over 300,000 residents are connected to the project area and eight local communities are directly engaged.
+The Maisa REDD+ project protects and restores more than 15,000 acres of forest within the “Amazon Deforestation Arc,” an area where close to 75 percent of forest cover has been deforested or degraded.
+More than 300,000 residents are connected to the project area, and eight local communities are directly engaged.
 Community involvement has increased access to public policies and services, strengthened local associations and cooperatives to disseminate better agricultural practices and techniques, and supported rural community development.

 Biogas Program for Vietnam